mmiakashs/mmiakashs.github.io/blog/_posts/2018-09-20-kaggle-api-google-colab.md

 comments: true
 ---

 This introductory article helps to prepare the google colab to use the kaggle api.
-Then we will cover a couple of usages of kaggle-api.
+Moreover, we will cover a couple of usages of kaggle-api.
 Let's begin...

 At first create a jupyter notebook in the google colab and change the runtime to python3.
 After that follow the following simple steps to prepare the google colab to use Kaggle-API.